North Dakota officials hope to quell pipeline protests with fines

 The 1,172-mile (1,885 km) pipeline project, owned by Texas-based Energy Transfer Partners LP, is mostly complete except for a segment planned to run under Lake Oahe, a reservoir formed by a dam on the Missouri River.

 Thousands of people are protesting at camps located on U.S. Army Corps of Engineers land, north of the Cannonball River in Cannon Ball, North Dakota.
-The main protest camp near Cannon Ball is called Oceti Sakowin, the original name of the Sioux, meaning Seven Council Fires.
+The main protest camp is called Oceti Sakowin, near Cannon Ball.

-Protest leaders said state officials and local law enforcement officers were "bullying" demonstrators with the threat of fines.
+Protest leaders said state officials and local law enforcement officers were "bullying" protesters with the threat of fines.

 "It's bogus and I don't know about the legality of it," said Kandi Mossett, an organizer with Indigenous Environmental Network.
 "We're not afraid.
 We're moving in and out of the camp at will.
 So people shouldn't be afraid of coming and supporting the water protectors.
 They've been bullying us since day one."

-White House spokesman Josh Earnest said in a Tuesday news briefing that Obama believes law enforcement has "an obligation" to show restraint and protesters have a "responsibility" to protest peacefully.

-In a related protest, prosecutors suspended charges against Deia Schlosberg, a documentary maker arrested while filming as environmental protesters attempted to shut down the flow of oil through pipelines carrying crude from Canada to the United States in October.

-(Writing by Timothy Mclaughlin in Chicago; Additional reporting by David Gaffen and Mica Rosenberg in New York, Ernest Scheyder in Houston, Dan Whitcomb in Los Angeles, Roberta Rampton and Doina Chiacu in Washington.; Editing by Ben Klayman, Matthew Lewis and Andrew Hay)
+(Writing by Timothy Mclaughlin in Chicago; Additional reporting by David Gaffen and Mica Rosenberg in New York and Ernest Scheyder in Houston; Editing by Ben Klayman and Matthew Lewis)